pursaa/portfolio/README.md

 ## Setup/Installation Requirements

-_No set up is required at this time_
-_Open the page in a web browser_
+_No set up is required at this time.
+Just open the page in a web browser_

 ## Known Bugs